jjensenral/AdventOfCode2020/README.md

 08. Going backwards through the program to fix it?
 09. Using an efficient queue implemented as LISt Processing
 10. More LISt Processing, using generic `split-sequence` (in utils) to reduce the problem
 11. Sadly, my ELisp code has a bug; it works on the test but not on the full input.
-Until I fix the bug, I solved it in C++ instead (not included here)
+Until I fix the bug, I solved the second half it in C++ instead (not included here)
 12. Why would you sometimes use `member` to check membership if it's guaranteed to be true?
 13. Lots of integery and listy calculations...
 14. Bit manipulations.
 Backtick outside of macros.